evoth/blog/README.md

 - View all buttons for card lists?
 - When scraping link metadata, get more data if needed (image/alt text)
 - Bug when no single card in card list is the max width, meaning the list is smaller than the max and gets centered
-- Add more metadata to card?
-    - Date
-    - Taxonomy terms
 - Adding a term to a page in card lists section doesn't give the right title
 - Code block themes
     - Have the included ones, but also custom light/dark ones to match website themes